zapodot/play-metrics/README.md

 - [x] Annotations that may be added to individual Controller classes or methods to add Metrics to them
 - [] The ability to add a Global listener that add time and meter metrics to all HTTP calls to your application
 - [x] Controller class that may expose all metrics that is measured by your application
-- [] Makes reporting to CSV, Graphite or other mechanisms easy configurable
+- [] Make reporting to SLF4j, CSV, Graphite or other mechanisms easy configurable

 License
 ========